 …and more historic music makers…

-…but the totally amazing automated musical instruments were still one more flight of stairs up.
+…but the amazing automated musical instruments were still one more flight of stairs up.

 The “Music Room” is where we spent a good amount of time.
 As some of the vintage “Orchestrations” played some great, old tunes, we were shown a Louis XV style dining room.

 The chairs only had one arm, just like the real killer in The Fugitive.
 The reason?
-Our tour guide told us that men would wear their swords on the side to dinner; thus the chair only had one arm, so the sword could hang down.
+Our tour guide told us that men would wear their swords on the side to dinner; thus the chair only had one arm so that the sword could hang down.

 The big-ticket item in this room is the 5,000 (5,132 to be exact) pipe Mighty Wurlitzer Theater Organ.
 This organ (built in 1907) played in theaters showing silent movies providing both music and sound effects for the audience.
 Irwin said this Wurlitzer was designed to “take you to some place special” and to “escape.”
 He played some of the sound effects for us.
 The organ was retired in 1940.

-For the final 15 minutes we heard the organ and the piano play in unison.
-The room went dark, a couple of curtains opened, and we were able to view some of the colorful pipes of the organ (the pipes actually surround the room).
+For the final 15 minutes, we heard the organ and the piano play in unison.
+The room went dark, a couple of curtains opened, and we were able to view some of the colorful pipes of the organ (the pipes surround the room).

 When you step outside, if you are so inclined, there is a Merle Norman outlet there for you to buy some cosmetics as a “thanks” for the free visit.
 I decided to pass on makeup test, and no, this is not a cover-up.